austinhuang0131/joinmatrix/guide.md

 [^4]: Note that public rooms may block certain servers - just like banning individual users - due to prevalence of unacceptable content (spam, hate speech, etc.).
 If you're not running your own homeserver, don't join homeservers that are known to harbour such content.
 This does not apply to homeservers listed on [our public list](../servers) as they are vetted against any presence of bad reputation.
 In any case, behave yourselves, remember the human.

-[^5]: This covers all the ones that an average user sees.
+[^5]: This includes all clients and servers that an average user uses.

 [^6]: [Synapse](https://github.com/matrix-org/synapse/) is the only stable homeserver implementation as of now.
 If you are living on the edge, you can try out [Dendrite](https://github.com/matrix-org/dendrite/) and [Conduit](https://conduit.rs/), both of which aim to support p2p eventually (see footnote 1).